3.b.1. Theory and concept of the atom

 There must be some reason for the size of neutrons to be so similar to that of protons.
 According to Wikipedia, the mass of a neutron is 1,008587833 amu (unit of atomic mass) and its average lifetime is about 15 minutes.

-I also think that there may be other particles of mass that are much larger than protons and neutrons; but they would not form atoms, and they would only be stable in conditions of very strong magnetic fields, such as in black holes and stars.
+We also think that there may be other particles of mass that are much larger than protons and neutrons; but they would not form atoms, and they would only be stable in conditions of very powerful magnetic fields, such as in black holes and stars.

 The atom as a building block of mass of normal matter